fw22912/COMS20012/docs/labs/lab 5.md

 Focus on the *indented lines* to begin with.

 - What is a `syscall`?
+  : system call(syscall) is a programmatic way in which a computer program requests a service from the operating system on which it is executed.
 - What is `mov`?
+  : move(mov) instruction copies the data item referred to by its second operand into the location referred to by its first operand.
 - What are all those magic numbers?
 - What is `rax`, `rdi`, `rsi` and `rdx` and why are things being moved into them?
+  + rax: register a extended
+  + rdi: register destination index (destination for data copies)
+  + rsi: register source index (source for data copies)
+  + rdx: register d extended

 To help you, you need to refer to the following bits of documentation: